luca-citino/luca-citino.github.io/talks.md

 layout: page
 ---

+**Creation, destruction and reallocation of jobs in Italian firms: an analysis based on administrative data**

+- Rome, January 2023 - *La struttura produttiva italiana a fronte dei recenti sconvolgimenti globali*

 **Dance for the rain or pay for insurance?
 An empirical analysis of the Italian crop insurance market**

 - Paris, December 2022 - *CEPR 5th Joint Research Conference on Firm Financing, Organization and Dynamics*